 sudo ip link set dev wlan0 up

-Complete MAC spoofing with a VPN — encrypted IP layerDeloitte no-log audit 2024 · System kill switch · 30-day money-back guarantee→Spoofing limits: other fingerprints that persist
+Deloitte no-log audit 2024 · System kill switch · 30-day money-back guarantee

 This is the most important point to understand.
-Spoofing your MAC closes one door, but not all of them — a determined actor can identify you through other signals.
+Spoofing your MAC closes one door, but not all of them.
+A determined actor can identify you through other signals.
 Three residual layers are worth knowing.

 Legal considerations in the UK and US